maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 # Developer #

 Adding answer tests is possible, but is a developer task.
-Tests currently lacking include the following.

-* A numerical test which includes _units_, for science.

 # See also